hashicorp/vault/website/source/docs/secrets/cassandra/index.html.md

 instance of a service based on the Cassandra username.

 This page will show a quick start for this backend.
-For detailed documentation on every path, use `vault help` after mounting the backend.
+For detailed documentation on every path, use `vault path-help` after mounting the backend.

 ## Quick Start